 Cannabis topicals follow the same general set of amendments above, including a maximum of 1,000 mg of THC per package and prohibitions on the label regarding any health or cosmetic benefits.
 Topical products are for use on skin, hair and nails only and not for use in eyes or on damaged skin.

-On January 31, 2020, the Company received its edibles, extracts and topicals sales licence from Health Canada.
+On January 31, 2020, the Company received the Phase 2 Product Licence.
 This approval enables the Company to deliver extracts, capsules and edibles which were produced and included in inventory as at December 31, 2019.